genropy/genropy_saved/docs/genro/webpage_elements/widgets/layout/bordercontainer.rst

 		bc = borderContainer(regions='^regions')

-	You can modify their dimensions for example with :ref:`genro-data`,
+	You can modify their dimensions for example with :ref:`genro_data`,

 	::